aws/aws-cli/awscli/examples/resource-groups/update-group-query.rst

         }
     }

+For more information, see `Update Groups <https://docs.aws.amazon.com/ARG/latest/userguide/updating-resource-groups.html>`__ in the *AWS Resource Groups User Guide*.

 **Example 2: To update the query for a CloudFormation stack-based resource group**

 The following ``update-group-query`` example updates the query attached to the specified AWS CloudFormation stack-based resource group. ::